niv-d/3DS-Theme-Downloader/README.md

 # 3DS-Theme-Downloader
 Allows the transfer of themes from 3dsthem.es to your 3ds over ftp

+Note: This isn't actually homebrew, it's an app that you run on your pc that places themes on your 3ds as long as it is running a ftp server

 Usage:

 1. Download the latest release